YanikCeulemans/pure-blog/static/blog/posts/contravariant-and-cmap.md

   # runContraArrow "John"
 -- outputs: "Hello, JOHN!"
 ```
 This example exposes the duality of Contravariant and Covariant Functors.
 Where one is a pre-processor and the other is a post-processor respectively.
+The implementation of `ContraArrow` given by the purescript [contravariant](https://pursuit.purescript.org/packages/purescript-contravariant) package is called `Op`.
+And the implementation for `cmap` is just flipped function composition i.e. the `<<<` operator.

+## Conclusion
+A Contravariant Functor is a Functor that allows us to do some pre-processing on data.
+It is an abstraction over modifying data before sending it to e.g. a function.
+However, this can be anything that takes in some data.
+In practice, as far as I'm aware, it isn't often used.
+It is far more common to see the manually implemented form of this abstraction. i.e. `g <<< f`